gvroom/snippets/README.md

 License
 =======

 This snippets repository is published under the terms of the MIT license (see LICENSE.txt).

+Need more information?
+Read more about various open source [licensing](http://choosealicense.com/licenses/) schemes.